reinanbr/chronus/README.md

 ## Changelog

 ### v1.0.0

 - Initial release
 - Added `Now()` function for getting current time in milliseconds
 - Added `Sleep()` function for millisecond-precision sleeping

 ## Documentation

-- [🏗️ Architecture & Structure](ARQUITETURA_ESTRUTURA.md) - Detailed explanation of library structure and why each part is necessary
+- [🏗️ Architecture &amp; Structure](ARQUITETURA_ESTRUTURA.md) - Detailed explanation of library structure and why each part is necessary
 - [📚 Publication Guide](GUIA_PUBLICACAO.md) - Complete guide on how to publish a Go library to pkg.go.dev
 - [🎯 Chronus Case Study](CASO_PRATICO_CHRONUS.md) - Practical example of this library's publication process